-The map project that the Studio built for the International Writing Program aims to visualize a mass of unruly data consisting of the nearly 1400 writers from a fluctuating number of countries, close to 150.
-Because of the program’s longevity—now 50 years—its roster and aggregate counts reflect, among other things, the considerable changes in the world’s geopolitical map since the program’s founding in 1967.
+The map project that UI's Digital Scholarship and Publishing Studio built for the International Writing Program aims to visualize a mass of unruly data consisting of the more than 1500 writers from a fluctuating number of countries, 150 and counting.
+Because of the program’s longevity—now over five decades—its roster and aggregate counts reflect, among other things, the considerable changes in the world’s geopolitical map since the program’s founding in 1967.
 Thus, what at that point counted as one country—Czechoslovakia, Yugoslavia, USSR, German Democratic Republic—could some decades later split into two, six, ten, new ones, or disappear completely, with a writer’s national identity left uncertain in the political spectrum: should pre-1993 Soviet writers be aggregated alongside Russians after USSR disintegrated?
 How to graphically render writers coming from the same geographic space, but which some preferred to call, in the spirit of political dissent, “Burma” and others, more formally, “Myanmar”?
 Etc.

 The ruling principle of the site design was to allow whenever possible a writer’s preferred self-identification by creating new features whenever necessary.
 In addition to basic search categories, such as year of participation, gender, genre, age, or profession, the map makes it possible, for instance, to identify participants who write in more than one language—an attempt to inflect the map software’s geopolitical infrastructure with the emergent and increasingly common condition of transnationality.